adamobaid/adamobaid.github.io/_posts/2020-04-29-linkedlists.markdown

 # Removing or Inserting Elements at a specific position

-Because there is no notion of indices in linked lists, accessing elements as straightfroward as in arrays or lists.
+Because there is no notion of indices in linked lists, accessing elements as straightforward as in arrays or lists.
 As seen in singly lists, when removing an element from the end, we need to traverse the whole list starting from the head until we reach the wanted position.
-In doubly lists, this can be improved a bit by utilizing the previous propertry, which in this case will allow us to start traveresing from the tail or the head of the list.
+In doubly lists, this can be improved a bit by utilizing the previous propertry, which in this case will allow us to start traversing from the tail or the head of the list.

 Here's an example using singly lists
 ```python